senatus-technologies/respublica/README.md

 # Respublica

-**Respublica**: *The Public Network*, the world's first true feeless, frictionless high-performance distributed ledger technology (DLT) designed to onboard the next billion users.
+**Respublica**: *The Public Network*, the world's first high-performance distributed ledger technology (DLT) designed to onboard the next billion users.
+It is fast, feeless, and frictionless.

-* **Fast**: Achieves over 500K TPS with near-instant finality.
+* **Fast**: Processes over 500K TPS with near-instant finality.
-* **Feeless**: Uses innovative continuous dynamic staking to manage resources instead of transaction fees.
+* **Feeless**: Innovative continuous dynamic staking resource model turns transaction fees into a time based resource.
-* **Frictionless**: Introduces Transaction Sponsorship, enabling user interaction without needing crypto or KYC initially, and Account Abstraction for familiar Web2-style accounts.
+* **Frictionless**: With Transaction Sponsorship and Account Abstraction, apps can onboard anyone without crypto or KYC.

 ### Project Structure